hagnernils/ldgv/article.md

                           return $ VFun f
 ```
 ## Moving to the web - compiling Haskell to Javascript
-To compile the haskell application to client-side Javascript we use reflex and
+To compile the Haskell application to client-side Javascript we use reflex and
 reflex-dom, which use the ghcjs compiler together with the nix paket manager.
 The resulting static site can then be easily hosted by GitHub-Pages.